Founder Story · Architecture-Led AI Product Building

 I chose to rebuild.

-Over three long days, I stepped fully back into the role I knew best: Enterprise Architect, Business Architect, Product Architect, Solution Architect, and transformation leader.
+Over three long days, I stepped fully back into the role I knew best: Enterprise Architect, Business Architect, Product Architect, Solution Architect, transformation leader.

 That changed everything.